znorio/SCITE-RNA-v2/README.md

 # SCITE-RNA

-This repository contains the code and data for the paper **Phylogenetic Tree Inference from Single-Cell RNA Sequencing**.
+This repository contains the code and data for the paper **Phylogenetic tree inference from single-cell RNA sequencing data**.
 The code and datasets provided here enable users to replicate the experiments and figures presented in the paper, as well as to run SCITE-RNA on new data.

 ## Table of Contents